GhinwaFAKIH/SHARP-SPARQL-Hybrid-Query-Relaxation-Approach/README.md

 # 🚀 SHARP: A Hybrid Approach for SPARQL Query Relaxation
+SHARP is a hybrid SPARQL query relaxation system that integrates ontology-based and entity-based strategies to improve query results when exact matches are unavailable.
+It handles relaxations on classes, properties, entities, and literals using an information-content-based ranking system.
+SHARP addresses the combinatorial challenge of multiple relaxations and provides fair ranking across different relaxation types.
 This repository implements a hybrid SPARQL query relaxation framework, which relies on precomputed statistics and mapping functions to support entity- and ontology-based relaxation.
 It is build upon OMBS[1] (an optimized ontology-based relaxation strategy).

 **Step 1: Compute Dataset Statistics and mapping function matrices**